 28. Old Town Hall

-The town hall is a popular place to get married, but casual visitors can also get to see the interior.
-For a rare panorama of the Old Town and its maze of crooked streets and alleyways, you can ascend the tower.
+The Town Hall is a popular place to get married, but casual visitors can also get to see the interior.
+You can ascend the tower for a rare panorama of the Old Town and its maze of crooked streets and alleyways.

 Your next stop is the House at the Minute (29) which can be reached by heading a little further west on Staroměstské nám.
 You’ll be walking a distance of 30 m.

 29. House at the Minute

 The House at the Minute at number 3 (Dům U Minuty) is undoubtedly one of the most dazzling houses you’ll encounter on our free Prague walking tour.
 It was originally a late-Gothic house from the 15th century that received a Renaissance makeover in 1564.

 The house is famous for its numerous beautiful sgraffito etchings that were added to the facade in 1610.
 The white etchings on the black facade depict Habsburg rulers like Philip II of Spain, Rudolph II, and Maxmilian II, among others along with scenes from Greek mythology and references to biblical and Renaissance legends.

 The house has served many purposes and has had varied names.
 At one time it was an apothecary and called “The House at the White Lion” for the sculpture of the white lion at the corner.